konveyor-ecosystem/coolstore/src/main/java/com/redhat/coolstore/service/InventoryNotificationMDB.java.llm_result.md

 1. **Issue 1:** Java EE and Jakarta EE use different packages for the `javax.inject` and `jakarta.inject` namespaces.
 Quarkus uses the Jakarta EE namespace, so we need to replace the `javax.inject` import statement with `jakarta.inject`.

 2. **Issue 2:** Quarkus uses a different approach for handling messages.
-Instead of using JMS `Topic`s, Quarkus uses Micrometer `Emitter`s feeding a Channel.
-We need to replace the `Topic` with an `Emitter` and update the injection point accordingly.
+Instead of using JMS `Topic`s, Quarkus uses Micrometer `Emitter`s that feed a `Channel`.
+We need to replace the `Topic` with an `Emitter` and update the code accordingly.

 3. **Issue 3:** Java EE/Jakarta EE and Quarkus use different JMS implementations.
 We need to remove all references to Java EE/Jakarta EE JMS elements and replace them with their Quarkus SmallRye/Microprofile equivalents.